freenas/freenas-docs/README.md

 ##Building the Documentation

-All of the following commands to be run from /path/to/your-build-directory/freenas/docs/userguide.
-These formats are currently available: HTML, single HTML, PDF, and EPUB.
+All of the following commands are run from /path/to/your-build-directory/freenas/docs/userguide.
+The formats available are HTML, single HTML, PDF, and EPUB.
 The output of either HTML form is in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/ and can be viewed in a web browser.
 The PDF output is in